bitcoin/bitcoin/README.md

 This is an experiment for exploring the use of the Bitcoin blockchain for tokenization of assets.

-THANK YOU to all of the 448 Bitcoin devs who made 14,368 contributions to Bitcoin which is the foundation for this repository.
+THANK YOU to all of the 448 Bitcoin devs who made 14,368 contributions to Bitcoin which was the foundation for this repository.